 While the Framework provides a general overview of the ways organizations can support children and families who have experienced trauma, the way the Framework is applied will vary depending on the specific needs and experiences of certain cohorts of children.
 As such, the CTTF has developed a curated list of cohort-specific resources consisting of guides, webinars, short documents, and toolkits.

 The CTTF will continue to collect relevant resources on this topic.
-If you have any suggestions or comments, please email Melissa Threadgill, the Ofice of the Child Advocate’s Director of Juvenile Justice Initiatives at Melissa.Threadgill@mass.gov.
+If you have any suggestions or comments, please email Melissa Threadgill, the Office of the Child Advocate’s Director of Juvenile Justice Initiatives at Melissa.Threadgill@mass.gov.

 TABLE OF CONTENTS